PeterConstable/OT_Drafts/COLR_V1/COLRv1formats_rev1.md

 ## Color structures

 Proposed ```color``` struct has an index to a CPAL ```ColorRecord```, but adds a opacity field that is variable.
 Note that the CPAL ```ColorRecord``` already has an alpha value.
-The rationale for adding opacity here is that it is a better design to let a color palette have RGB values only, and to set an alpha / opacity / opacity in the elements where the color is used.
+The rationale for adding opacity here is that it is a better design to let a color palette have RGB values only, and to set an alpha / opacity in the elements where the color is used.

 > **Note:** We need to call it something other than "color record" since that is already used.